 The sleeves end in a knit cuff, hidden away and unexpectedly cute with cake layers of color.
 They aren't the softest in the test, but they help block drafts.
 We also love that the back of the jacket is a bit longer than the front, which helps keep you insulated when you need to sit down.

 Lightweight with a generous cut that never inhibits your movements, this jacket is among the most comfortable we've tested.
 It helps that it keeps you warm with soft fleece-lined pockets and a well-fitting hood.
 The bell-shaped bottom with optional side-zips makes sure you never have to shorten your stride.
+It earned an above-average score for the group.

 There aren't too many pockets or tons of toggles to get in your way.
 It's also light, so if you need to pull it off and tote it around indoors, you won't feel as frazzled.